joelhawksley/identity/_posts/2026-01-07-beyond-senior.md

 ## Conclusion

 So that's how I got to staff, how I define the role, and some tricks for thriving in it.

-What do you think?
+Ultimately, the staff role is not for everyone.
+It's a very different job from being a senior engineer.

+If you're interested but not sure, it might be worth asking your manager for an opportunity to try out one of the archetypes for a project.
+Maybe they need someone to cover for paternity leave, a temporary tech lead, or have an interesting area of research.

+For me, it was definitely the right decision to go for the promotion.
+I have thrived in the ambiguity of the role and really appreciate the flexibility it's given me to take a lot of different paths over the years.